anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - N/A
    * - ra2.app.048
      - SELinux options
-     - If SELInux is used in the Pods of the CNF, the options used to escalate privileges should not be allowed.
+     - If SELinux is used in the Pods of the CNF, the options used to escalate privileges should not be allowed.
 Options spec.securityContext.seLinuxOptions.type, spec.containers[*].securityContext.seLinuxOptions.type, spec.initContainers[*].securityContext.seLinuxOptions, and spec.ephemeralContainers[*].securityContext.seLinuxOptions.type must either be unset or set to one of the